yuhang2685/Neural-Sentiment-Analysis/README.md

 ## Introduction

-We experiment how to use [GloVe](https://www.aclweb.org/anthology/D14-1162/) word vector representations in Sentiment Analysis.
+We experiment how to use Neural Network and [GloVe](https://www.aclweb.org/anthology/D14-1162/) word vector representations for Sentiment Analysis.

 The dataset is [Sentiment140](http://www.sentiment140.com/), which is a collection of 1.6 million tweets that have been tagged as either positive or negative.